-Clonazepam (brand name Klonopin) is a type of benzodiazepine that acts as a tranquilizer.
-Medically, it is used to treat seizures, muscle disorders and anxiety.
-Because it has a slow onset and is long-lasting, some medical professionals now use low doses of clonazepam for substitution therapy for addictions to other benzodiazepines.
+- Klonopin: Klonopin is used to treat seizures and panic disorders.
+Because it lasts for a long time, some doctors use low doses as substitution therapy for other benzos.
 However, it needs to be used carefully since it can also be addictive.

 Stimulant Addiction Medications

 There are no drugs used just for stimulant addiction.
 A few drugs are used off-label to manage stimulant addiction and withdrawal.
 However, scientists are working to create new, effective medications for this use.

 - Bupropion: Bupropion is an antidepressant that affects the brain.
-It can help control the symptoms of stimulant withdrawal.
+It can help control symptoms of stimulant withdrawal.

 Other Medications Used in Addiction Treatment

 - Baclofen: Baclofen is a muscle relaxant.
-It is used to treat muscle pain and spasms and epileptic seizures.
+It is used to treat muscle pain, spasms and seizures.
 It is also used to help relieve alcohol and opioid withdrawal because it acts on the same parts of the brain.
 However, more clinical trials are needed to prove its ability before it can be widely used.

 - Remeron: Remeron is an antidepressant.
 It is not well understood yet, but it blocks certain receptors in the brain.
 Taking the drug can help ease some symptoms of withdrawal.

 - Topiramate: Topiramate is used to treat conditions like epilepsy and migraines.
-Some clinical trials show that topiramate can also help treat alcohol addiction.
+Some clinical trials show that it can also help treat alcohol and cocaine addiction.

 Medications Used to Treat Co-Occurring Disorders

 It is common for people with substance use disorders to also have a mental health disorder.
 When a mental health condition co-occurs with addiction, both must be treated at the same time to reduce the risk of a setback.
-Doctors may prescribe a medication to manage symptoms of mental disorders, such as:
+Doctors may prescribe a drug to help manage symptoms of mental disorders.
+Some of those drugs are: